HarperCollins | 2013

 Maybe I was expecting a little bit too much from a novel about murders where there are exactly zero real evidence and zero real leads.
 The logical side of me tells my more cynical side, it’s not that no one is concerned AF about an uncaught serial killer because he’s “only” killing sex workers, it’s just that there is literally no evidence for the cops to go on so they really have nowhere else to take the cases.

-It seems that because there is so little “case” to really sink your teeth into here, that Kolker instead spends the first half of the book delving into the lives of the victims, which, I think is important when you consider true crime culture can sometimes focus too much on the twisted mind of the killer, and less on the lives he’s taken.
-Kolker does a really detailed job of creating portraits of the “lost girls” and their families, but it’s really, like, the only thing he does for the majority of the book???
+It seems that because there is so little “case” to really sink your teeth into here, that Kolker spends the first half of the book delving into the lives of the victims, which, I think is important when you consider true crime culture can sometimes focus too much on the killer, and less on the lives they’ve taken.
+Kolker does a really detailed job of creating portraits of the “lost girls” and their families, but it’s really, like, the only thing he does for the majority of the book?

 At times, there were so many relationships and personal information being batted around, so many explanations of who was fucking who and who was dating who and who was having kids with who and who was exes with who and who’s mother was mad at who – that I really stopped being able to keep it all straight.